FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0034_null_terminate_strings.md

 ## Implementation Strategy

+Note: this section lists paths to source code that have changed since this document was written.
+The references were correct at the time of writing.

 This is a breaking wire-format change.
 Its deployment will need to be carefully coordinated across all uses of FIDL.